krivard/codalab-worksheets-wiki/E-mail-notifications.md

 CODALAB_SITE_NAME = 'CodaLab'
 ```

 The `initialize.py` script inserts these names in the database.
-Recall that `initialize.py` is located in `codalab\scripts` and is used to insert constants into the database.
+Recall that `initialize.py` is located in `codalab/scripts` and is used to insert constants into the database.
 To illustrate how the site info is used, consider the e-mail sent to a user resetting his password:

 ```
 Subject: [CodaLab] Password Reset E-mail